CivicActions/ssp-toolkit/docs/controls/CA.md

 ### Part a)

-#### CivicActions Responsibility

-CivicActions will develop a security assessment plan (SAP) that describes the security controls and control enhancements under assessment, assessment procedures used to determine effectiveness, the assessment environment, the assessment team, and the assessment roles and responsibilities.

 #### LINCS specific control or LINCS Responsibility

 The LINCS Technology Project follows the U. S. Department of Education Information Technology Security, Handbook for Information Technology Security, Certification and Accreditation Procedures (Handbook OCIO-05) procedures.
 The LINCS Technology Project will conduct annual security assessments to comply with FISMA and NIST regulations.
 The Department will draw on NIST Special Publications 800-53A security controls to complete the assessment.
 All controls and sub-set security controls will be evaluated and a risk assessment will be conducted.
 The scope of the assessment includes: